HGustavs/LenaSYS/dbTables.md

 Opponents table used to save opponents for seminars.

 ### options
-This table is not used, should be removed.
+This table is not used.

 ### partresult
 This table is not used right now.
 However, it stores results from a part of a course.
 Might need a rework.

 ### playereditor_playbacks
-This table is not used, should be removed.
+This table is not used.

 ### programcourse
 This table represents a many-to-many relation between class and course tables.